Accurate trajectory alignment in cold-atom interferometers with separated laser beams: Point Source Analysis

-Fitting the full data with an absolute linear function gives $\delta\theta_{z}(\mu\rm{rad}) = 2.1(6)+0.282(8)\times |n_{z}-12.1(1.4)|$.
-This fit reveals a conversion factor between the actuator steps and the angular pitch in the vertical direction of $0.282(8) \ \mu\textrm{rad}/\textrm{step}$, below the value obtained in section \ref{sec:results}.
-While this value is not important for the proof-of-concept demonstration shown here, we noticed that it is highly dependent on the exact model of the mean velocity distribution of the atoms used in the fit, since an error in this distribution translates into a spatial modulation that can mimic fringes.
-Another likely reason of this quantitative disagreement is that we don't assume here any variation of the contrast amplitude across the velocity distribution.
-A quantitative analysis would thus require a more elaborate modeling, which goes beyond this demonstration of principle.
+Figure~\ref{fig:PSI_and_dTheta_vs_steps}(c) shows the results for the fitted angular mirror misalignment, revealing the expected linear behavior.
+The extracted values for $\delta\theta_{z}$ are in good agreement with the expectation.
+Fitting the full data with an absolute linear function gives $\delta\theta_{z}(\mu\rm{rad}) = 0.352(2)~\rm{steps}/\mu\rm{rad}\times |n_{z}-11(9)|$.
+The conversion factor between the actuator steps and the angular pitch in the vertical direction is quite close to the value obtained in section \ref{sec:results}, as for the proof-of-concept demonstration shown here.
+A full quantitative analysis would require a more elaborate fitting of the time-of-flight profiles, which goes beyond this study.